 The Capitol Visitor Center is usually less crowded on weekday mornings, right after opening at 9:00 a.m.
 If you are interested in a tour of the Capitol, be sure to book one in advance through our Advance Reservation System or through the offices of your Senators or Representative.

 Come by Public Transportation

 Avoid the frustration of looking for a parking spot by taking public transportation to the Capitol.
 Two Metrorail stops, Union Station and Capitol South, are close by.
 Additional information on riding Metro is available at the Washington Metropolitan Transit Authority homepage here.

 Allow Enough Time

 Factor in time to get to the Capitol.
 No matter your method of transportation, you may find yourself with several blocks of walking to do before you arrive at the Visitor Center.
 Once at the Capitol, remember that there is an enormous amount to see and do.
 Your guided tour of the Capitol begins with a 13-minute orientation film and takes about an hour in all.
-The Capitol Visitor Center also includes a large Exhibition Hall, two Gift Shops and an ample Restaurant.
+The Capitol Visitor Center also includes a large Exhibition Hall, two Gift Shops and a spacious Cafe.